centreon/smarty/README.md

 On each release, a tag is created on the branch 3.1.48.x to use the last version of Smarty in Centreon by composer.

+The tags will be in this following format : v.3.1.48+*-centreon where * is the minor of centreon.

 ## Requirements

 centreon/centreon-smarty can be run with PHP 5.2 to PHP 8.2.